-- If a Board Member has questions on a project or report, such questions should be referred through the CAO / Secretary-Treasurer for him/her to invite the appropriate Department head to explain the project and answer questions. - If a Board Member would like to volunteer to assist in a project, such actions should be taken in consultation with the CAO / Secretary-Treasurer to organize the process.
+- If a Board Member has questions on a project or report, such questions shall be referred through the CAO / Secretary-Treasurer for him/her to invite the appropriate Department head to explain the project and answer questions. - If a Board Member would like to volunteer to assist in a project, such actions shall be taken for review and consultation with the CAO / Secretary-Treasurer and decided upon by the C.A.O. / Secretary-Treasurer.

-- If a Board Member receives a complaint about a staff person or would like to acknowledge a staff person, such information should go through the CAO / Secretary-Treasurer. - If a Board Member receives a complaint from a staff person, the Board Member must advise the staff person to follow the appropriate procedure as outlined in the personnel policy.
+- If a Board Member receives a complaint about a staff person or would like to acknowledge a staff person, such information shall go through the CAO / Secretary-Treasurer. - If a Board Member receives a complaint from a staff person, the Board Member shall advise the staff person to follow the appropriate procedure as outlined in the personnel policy.